 4. Flexible PCBs are Used in Smartphones

 Smartphones are the need and obsession of the young generation and hence, they need to be really smart, light-weighted, and portable to use.
 So, a single thin layered flexible PCB is used to connect up with all the components to reduce the size and weight of smartphones.
 This PCB is fit in a very small place since mobile devices are not big.
-They are resistant to heat and environment so they keep out smartphones safe.
+They are resistant to heat and the environment so they keep our smartphones safe.
 They are now made waterproof and the phone is safe even if it is in contact with a liquid.
 Waterproof phones are now part of modern technology and it is made possible because of flex PCBs.

 5. Flexible PCBs Use in the Medical Field

 The flexible PCBs are extensively used in medical and pharmaceutical appliances.
-The circuits are employed in internal miniature components of swallowable pill cameras and can easily survive in temperature changes in the human body.
+The circuits are employed in internal miniature components of swallowable pill cameras and can easily survive temperature changes in the human body.
 They fit in an extraordinary small pill, owing to 360-degree transformation, that goes inside the patient's body.
 Moreover, a new glass hearing device is launched that uses flexible PCBs in which photoreceptors in which microactuators are placed inside the ear to get in contact with the eardrum.
 Then, the digital signals are sent to the ear causing the eardrum to vibrate and doctors are able to analyze the root problem.